KaoutarChiboub/Go-eat-kookie/README.md

   ('sopnode-z1', 9, 'Inactive');
 ```

-1. Since our backend (Go application) depends on PostgreSQL database container, we call our docker compose file to start running both services.
+4. Since our backend (Go application) depends on PostgreSQL database container, we call our docker compose file to start running both services.
 ```
 $ docker compose up
 ```
-Now you should be able to see somethign like this:
+Now you should be able to see something like this:
 ![image info](./2running.png)

 At this point our server is listening on port 8080 and the postgres container contains our database from where we will query information.